Correlation Between BLZ and AMPL

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in BLZ are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days BLZ has generated negative risk-adjusted returns adding no value to investors with long positions.
 In spite of rather sound basic indicators, BLZ is not utilizing all of its potentials.
 The latest stock price tumult, may contribute to shorter-term losses for the shareholders.

 AMPL